Quarry Lane Open Scrimmage HS TOC

 Always be respectful towards your opponents.
 I won't evaluate arguments that are sexist, racist, homophobic, ableist, etc. Lastly, debate can be stressful but make sure to have fun :)

 Regarding prog arguments, I have little to no experience with Ks (I’ve debated a K maybe once or twice).
 If you want to read a K, I think it’s super interesting but I probably won’t be able to evaluate it well and am not a great judge for that.
-I’ve debated theory, and have more experience with it than Ks, but I’m not extremely experienced with it either.
+I’ve debated/read theory before, and have more experience with it than Ks, but I’m not extremely experienced with it either.

 Good luck and feel free to email me before or after the round if you have any questions.